Skip to Content

 • Create a tasty burrito bowl.

-This taco seasoning recipe includes cayenne, smoked paprika, and chili powder which can be too spicy for some.
-I suggest adding a teaspoon or two of white or brown sugar to cut the heat if you’re sensitive to spice.
+Our low sodium taco seasoning recipe includes cayenne, smoked paprika, and chili powder which can be spicy for some.
+I suggest removing the cayenne or adding a teaspoon or two of white or brown sugar to cut the heat if you’re sensitive to spice.

 Tressa Jamil